GiacobboNicola/gui4mobse/README.md

 ╚═╝╚═╝╩     _/      ╩ ╩╚═╝╚═╝╚═╝╚═╝
            _/
 ```
-This is a simple Graphic Interface to use [MOBSE](https://mobse-webpage.netlify.app/)
+This is a simple Graphic Interface that allows to use [MOBSE](https://mobse-webpage.netlify.app/) for evolving single binary systems.

+(working in progress.
+Thanks for your patience.)

 ## Dependencies
 ## Examples
-A guide with some screen shot